10 Ways to Celebrate the Summer Solstice

 A backyard barbecue is fun, but add to the festive feel with a change of scenery.
 Tune into nature on this day – pack a picnic dinner and head to a local park.

 Try a Family Sun Salutation

 A sun salute is an overall body stretch for the whole family, and kids will be amused while creating the yoga position called downward dog.
 Here is a simple version.

 Write a wish down on paper and burn it, sending the wish into the sky.
 If the weather isn’t cooperative, there are wishing papers rise quickly and then disappear, and can be lit indoors.
 Try one from Flying Wish Paper.
 Another fun activity is wishing lanterns.
-Head outside with the family, make a wish and watch as the lantern floats away.
+Head outside with the family, make a wish and watch as the lanterns float away.

 Start Summer Resolutions

 Stay up Until Dark and Stargaze

 Check local observatories for summer solstice events.
 For novice star searches, borrow a book from the library to help you assess what you’re seeing, or use a free star-finding app such as Star Chart, SkyView or Night Sky Lite.

 Rituals Often Involve Water

 If nothing else, dip your toes in.
 How about a family battle using water balloons or squirt guns?
 Your willingness to let go and have fun can be a signal that the more relaxed days of summer are here.

 Get Your Hands Dirty

 It’s not too late to plant some produce or flowers.
 Consider planting in your vegetable garden for a fall harvest or add annuals to your flower garden to mark the occasion.